Frequently Asked Questions

 • The first assumption is false.
 Of the 50 Muslim-majority countries, the vast majority are at peace.

 • Furthermore, many countries with non-Muslim majorities are involved in conflict.
 The United States, for instance, a Christian-majority country, is the world’s largest arms exporter and is currently involved in several armed conflicts.
-The two largest and deadliest wars in history were fought mostly between Christian-majority countries (i.e., World Wars I and Il).
+The two largest and deadliest wars in history were fought mostly between Christian-majority countries (i.e., World Wars I and II).

 • The second assumption is also misleading.
-While religion is sometimes invoked by parties to support a war, religion is at most one factor among many in producing conflict, and usually not the most important one.
+While religion is sometimes invoked by parties to support a war, religion is at most one factor among many in producing conflict, and usually nonexistent as a factor.
+Ethnic, economic, and political issues are generally the underlying causes behind most conflicts, including those involving Muslims.

 • Additionally, in many of these conflicts Muslims are the victims rather than the perpetrators of violence and conflict.